 You will have the opportunity to be inspired by unique outdoor projections, creative animations, and interactive light forms in the streets of Yaletown.
-Along with a selection of fan favourite displays, you can interact with “Flow” a responsive form that glows to the touch, build an illuminated “Tetra” (never before seen) and play with the giant “Jax” in the street.
+Along with a selection of fan favourite displays, you can interact with “Flow” a responsive form that glows to the touch, and play with giant “Jax” in the street.

 For ONE NIGHT only, March 8 at precisely 6:06 pm, join us at our reunion and bring your friends, family and work colleagues to stroll through some of the coolest and exclusive displays in Yaletown.

 Make the evening even more fun; grab a friend and enjoy special Happy Hour “6:06″ cocktail menus at participating restaurants in Yaletown such as House Special and Tasty Indian Bistro